fluttercandies/extended_image/README.md

 | timeLimit   | time limit to request image                                                           | -                   |
 | timeRetry   | the time duration to retry to request                                                 | milliseconds: 100   |
 | cancelToken | token to cancel network request                                                       | CancellationToken() |

+you can create new provider and extends it with ExtendedProvider, and override instantiateImageCodec method. so that you can handle image raw data here (compress image).

 ## Load State